mantidproject/mantid/docs/source/release/v3.14.0/diffraction.rst

 - New algorithm :ref:`PredictSatellitePeaks <algm-PredictSatellitePeaks>` to predict satellite peaks using offset vectors and maximum order of satellite from PeaksWorkspace or range of wavelength and DSpacing.

-- New algorithm :ref:`IndexPeakswithSatellites <algm-IndexPeakswithSatellites>` to index satellite peaks using offset vectors and maximum order of satellite from PeaksWorkspace.

-- New algorithm :ref:`FindUBUsingIndexedPeakswithSatellites <algm-FindUBUsingIndexedPeakswithSatellites>` to find UB matrix using the indexed peaks, offset vectors and maximum order of satellite from PeaksWorkspace.
+- New algorithm :ref:`FindUBUsingIndexedPeaksWithSatellites <algm-FindUBUsingIndexedPeaksWithSatellites>` to find UB matrix using the indexed peaks, offset vectors and maximum order of satellite from PeaksWorkspace and/or from input values.

 Improvements
 ############